ashishstomar/landing-page/README.md

 # landing-page

-Landing page of a Travel booking site build using HTML & CSS
+Landing page of a Gadget accesories online shopping site build using HTML & CSS